“Kenosis”

 Frequency: Several times a day

 Genuinely finds more joy in giving than receiving.
-Prefers to serve, than being served.
+Prefers to serve rather than be served.
 Doesn’t wait, but seeks opportunities to love and care for others.

 Frequency: Daily if possible